National unrest sparks new efforts by UW-Madison to improve campus climate

 UW-Madison Chancellor Rebecca Blank has unveiled a series of changes aimed at improving the racial climate on campus, including a mandatory cultural competency workshop for new undergraduate students and a $10 million fundraising campaign to recruit and hire more students and employees of color.

-Some students of color said they appreciated the efforts but doubted they will move the needle in changing an entrenched campus culture at a predominantly white institution.
+Some students of color said they appreciated the efforts, but doubted they would move the needle in changing an entrenched campus culture at a predominantly white institution.

 “I’m not against any of the things (Blank’s) doing, but when students are in classrooms and they are feeling unsafe what can they do?” said recent UW-Madison graduate Synovia Knox, who said she was spit on by a white student in her residence hall in her first year on campus.

 Knox said her mom, a 1979 UW-Madison graduate, also remembers a “horrible” campus climate for Black students in which just two in a group of 13 Black women from Milwaukee graduated.
-The others, she said, went home because of a lack of support on campus.
+The others, she said, went home because of a lack of support.

 Blank announced the efforts in a blog post last week, a few weeks after protests erupted across the country over police brutality and evolved into a national conversation about systemic racism and inequality in other aspects of society, including higher education.